 You may want to go update to version 1.6.1 (or higher if available at the time you’re reading this) right away.
 As reported in this Sucuri blog post, there’s a major vulnerability.

-No worries because this was patched as long as you’re doing what you should and updating your WordPress plugins or subscribe to a really good WordPress maintenance service.
+No worries because this was patched as long as you’re doing what you should and updating your WordPress plugins or subscribe to an excellent WordPress maintenance service.